SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 > - The same applies to images: we can store a JXL for example and offer to convert it to a PNG.
 >
 > Finally, it's worth remembering that Ringboard is a byte oriented database.
 If it turns out we
-> need to store multiple mime types in very specific cases, we could store an entry with a special
+> need to store multiple mime types for some specific use case, we could store an entry with a
-> mime type (say `x-special/ringboard-multi`) containing a serialized object that describes each
+> special mime type (say `x-special/ringboard-multi`) containing a serialized object that describes
-> representation of the entry.
-The various clients will need code to handle this special mime type,
+> each representation of the entry.
+The various clients will need code to handle this special mime
-> not unlike how GUIs have special code to handle `image/*` mime types.
+> type, not unlike how they have special code to handle `image/*` mime types.

 So what can we do?
 We guess, unfortunately.
 That means trying to pick the "best" format available to save (which as a reminder isn't possible because the right format is dependent on the paste